RSC Advances publishes advances in chemistry, and in topics of interest to the chemistry community.

 Please ensure you have considered the following points before submitting your manuscript.

-- Does the work present a significant advance over the existing literature?
-Please supply a covering letter with your submission to demonstrate how the work is advancing the field over the existing literature.
+Does the work present an advance over the existing literature?
+Please supply a covering letter with your submission to demonstrate how the work is advancing the field over the existing literature

 Article processing charges and licensing

 Following our peer review process, if the article is accepted, the article processing charges below will be applied to your article.
 There are no submission charges for RSC Advances.

 Article processing charge